suryatejagamidi/Data-Analyst-Portfolio/AtliQ - HR Analytics using PowerBI/readme.md

 - Supports data-driven decision-making regarding **attendance policies**.

 ## challenges:
 - merging data from different worksheet  into single excel workbook using Power BI.
-So I have solved this with the help of Google, The Art of googling is so importanat.
+So I have solved this with the help of Google, the Art of googling is so importanat.
 Here is the reference below which helped me. [link](https://blog.crossjoin.co.uk/2018/07/09/power-bi-combine-multiple-excel-worksheets/)

 ## Future requirements